boazmichaely/kyverno-default-sa-policy/README.md

 # Kyverno Default Service Account Policy

-This repository contains a Kyverno policy to identify workloads which do not specify a  service account name (hence using the default SA).
+This repository helps identify OOTB OpenShift workloads which do not specify a  service account name (hence using the default SA).

 ## Files